LingduoKong/ProductRecommendation/README.md

 - Choose top 10 items related to A
 - Sort these items according to user review

+### Summary

+- It runs slowly for getting recommendations.
+- Multithreaded API query should be added to speed up the recommendation process.

 ### Over view

 - Created a Query class as parent for all http query.